Wcxwcxw/GORP/README.md

 # GORP
-Official Code for Continual Gradient Low-Rank Projection Fine-Tuning for LLMs
+## Official Code for Continual Gradient Low-Rank Projection Fine-Tuning for LLMs
+The code will be released here.